-In future work, we plan to extend the number and type of macroprudential instruments in the analysis by including amortization requirements and/or introducing debt-to-income (DTI)/debt service-toincome (DSTI) constraints in the model.
+In future work, we plan to extend the number and type of the macroprudential instruments in the analysis by including amortization requirements and/or introducing debt-to-income (DTI)/debt service-to-income (DSTI) constraints in the model.
+We also intend to explore the same topic investigated here in the context of a small open economy model.